 Basis of Factors

 When the default risk in modified coinsurance (MODCO) and other reinsurance transactions with funds withheld is transferred, this transfer should be recognized by reducing the RBC for the ceding company and increasing it for the assuming company.
 In the event that the entire asset credit or variability in statement value risk associated with the assets supporting the business reinsured is not transferred to the assuming company for the entire duration of the reinsurance treaty, the RBC for the ceding company should not be reduced.
+For clarity, if any portion of a Modco/Funds Withheld reinsurance agreement asset held as of the year-end date has been used as a pledged asset concurrently with the pledged asset being included as a Modco/Funds Withheld reinsurance agreement asset for any purpose specific to the ceding insurance reporting entity at any time during the year, the RBC for the ceding company shall not be reduced.
+For example, if any portion of a Modco/Funds Withheld reinsurance agreement asset held as of the year-end date was the collateral in a securities lending, repurchase, or FHLB transaction executed for the benefit of by the ceding entity at any time over the year concurrently with the pledged asset being included as a Modco/Funds Withheld reinsurance agreement asset, then RBC shall not be reduced.
+In situations where the economic benefit received from pledging the assets inure to the reinsurer throughout the duration of the reinsurance treaty, the cedant is allowed to reduce its RBC for those assets.

 FAWG Referral: A referral from the Financial Analysis (E) Working Group has also been received requesting disclosure when a reporting entity’s modco/FWH invested assets are affiliated with or related to a reinsurer.
 This referral is being addressed in agenda item Ref #2025-05 captured on the meeting agenda.
 The recommendation in that item is proposing an expansion of the restricted asset disclosures captured in this agenda item.
 It is likely that both items can be adopted and incorporated for year-end 2025 blanks reporting.
 However, if needed, the disclosures proposed in response to the FAWG referral can be considered on a separate timeline.